Close Menu

 Since we are not using a backend, we will use Formspree to handle form submissions and send emails to our Gmail inbox.

-- Update the form action – Replace the form action in
+3. Update the form action – Replace the form action in index.html with the copied URL, and set the method to POST.

 <form action="https://formspree.io/f/{your-form-id}" method="post">